Come visit us today

 Nestled in the foothills of the stunning North Georgia Blue Ridge Mountains, Rabun Manor was built in 1846.
 The manor is a magical place that lends itself to the making of memories that will last a lifetime.

 Rabun Manor is an ideal venue for a romantic destination wedding, anniversary celebration, family reunion, holiday party or simply a quiet getaway from the hustle and bustle of ‘life in the city.’
+Check out our wedding video!

 Take a walk in one of the three national forests located around the manor for rejuvenation and relaxation.
 Savor a cup of freshly brewed tea or aromatic java on our inviting porch as you watch the clouds go by.
 Enjoy our stunning views while reading a good book.